EfthimiosVlahos/Student-Performance-End-to-End-ML-Project/README.md

 7. Deployment of ML application in Azure cloud Using github Actions :
 ### Models
-As we are predicting a countinous output,tested a variety of models, namely:
+As we are predicting a countinous output, tested a variety of models, namely:

 * Linear Regression
 * Ridge Regression